-With Whom are you walking?
+With Whom are You Walking?

-The Apostle Paul is writing of false teaching in the church at Colosse.
+The Apostle Paul is writing of false teaching in the church at Colossae.
 He specifically is writing of Gnosticism, the teaching that the possession of knowledge, “gnosis” in the Greek, is all that is needed for salvation.
 This passage represents Paul’s introduction before launching into the subject of Gnosticism.

 He begins by reminding the Christians that they have received Christ as their Lord and Savior, so they should continue to live in Him (v.6).
 The literal translation of the Greek in verse six is “as therefore you received Christ Jesus the Lord, in Him walk.”
 So, as Christians, we should walk in Him.

-Paul then writes of the three steps of our Christian walk (v.7).
+Paul then writes of the three steps of our Christian walk (v 7a).
 The literal translation of the Greek clearly displays those three steps: “having been rooted, and having been built up in Him, and being confirmed in the faith.”
 We are rooted, then built up, then confirmed in our faith.

-First of all we are rooted in our faith.
+First of all, we are rooted in our faith.
 Our roots are established in the Lord at the time of conversion.
 We draw all of our nourishment from Him.
 The Holy Spirit indwells us at conversion and feeds us, ministers to us (Ro.
 8:16).
 As we are fed our roots grow deeper and we become stronger in our faith.

 Next, we are built up.
-After conversion, we go through years of being discipled, being “built up”, in our faith.
+After conversion, we go through years of being discipled, being built up, in our faith.
 We start out as babes in Christ and gradually are built up into strong Christians as we are discipled by other Christians, and the Holy Spirit.

 We are now ready to go out into the world, strong in our faith.
-We are now ready to walk in the Lord, having been “taught and overflowing with thankfulness” (v.7) to the Lord for how he has given meaning and direction to our walk, our lives.
+We are now ready to walk in the Lord, having been “taught, abounding in it with thankfulness” (v.7b) to the Lord for how he has given meaning and direction to our walk, our lives.

-Now that we are walking with the Lord, we will not be taken “captive through hollow and deceptive philosophy” (v.8).
+Now that we are walking with the Lord, we are not to be cheated “through philosophy and empty deceit” (v.8a).
 In other words, we then have the tools necessary to keep us from being deceived.